lalaguozhe/shark/README.md

 * OpenJDK 7 or Oracle HotSpot JDK 7 or Oracle HotSpot JDK 6u23+

 ## For current documentation, see the [Shark Project Wiki](https://github.com/amplab/shark/wiki)

+This is DP branch of Shark from offical v0.7.0 tag